VUV treatment

 • the gas is excited and reacts with the polymer

-• gas and polymer are excited
+• gas and polymer are excited both

 VUV-excimer radiation can be used for the activation of polymer surfaces and for the removal of contaminants, in particular in applications where traditional treatments with corona discharges or barrier discharges are not applicable.
 It is an optical technique and, therefore, the substrate is not subjected to electric fields.
 For example, metallized plastics can be treated without damaging the metal.
 When using masks it is straight forward to make a structured activation which is difficult to do with discharge plasmas.